Complete Quasi-Metrics for Hyperspaces, Continuous Valuations, and Previsions: Open Questions

 \section{Open Questions}

 \begin{enumerate} \item Assume $X, d$ standard algebraic.
 Is $\Val_1 X, \dKRH$ algebraic?
 This is the case if $X$ has a root (Theorem~\ref{thm:V1:alg:root}), in particular if $d$ is bounded.
 Close results are that $\Val_1 X, \dKRH^a$ is algebraic for every $a > 0$ (Theorem~\ref{thm:V1:alg}), and that $\Val_{\leq 1} X, \dKRH$ is algebraic (Theorem~\ref{thm:V:alg}).
 Beware of Kravchenko's counterexample: the $\dKRH$-Scott topology on $\Val_1 X$ is in general different from the weak topology, and the coincidence with the weak topology in the rooted and $\dKRH^a$ cases followed more or less directly from algebraicity. \item The above theorems apply to spaces of normalized, or subnormalized valuations.
 Are there analogous results for the space $\Val X$ of \emph{all} continuous valuations?
 I doubt it, since, by analogy, the space of all measures on a Polish space is in general not metrizable. \item The nice properties we obtain on $\Val_1 X$ (algebraicity, continuity, retrieving the weak topology) were obtained either for $\dKRH$ under a rootedness assumption, or for $\dKRH^a$.
 This prompted us to study sublinear previsions, superlinear previsions, and forks only through the $\dKRH^a$ quasi-metric.
-I am pretty sure we would obtain analogous results with the $\dKRH$ quasi-metric in rooted cases.
-In fact, those are probably immediate variants of the material presented here, but one has to check that everything goes through. \item Conversely, I have not studied the $\dKRH^a$ quasi-metric on the Plotkin powerdomain of quasi-lenses.
+I am pretty sure we would obtain analogous results with the $\dKRH$ quasi-metric in rooted cases. \item Conversely, I have not studied the $\dKRH^a$ quasi-metric on the Plotkin powerdomain of quasi-lenses.
 This should present no difficulty. \item In case $X, d$ is complete metric (not just quasi-metric), $\Val_1 X, \dKRH$ is a complete metric space (Theorem~\ref{thm:V1:complete}).
 We do not require any form of separability, and that is quite probably due to the fact that we consider valuations instead of measures.
 However, this does not say anything about a possible basis: is every probability valuation the ($\dKRH$-)limit of a Cauchy(-weightable) net of simple probability valuations in that case?
 Note that every probability valuation is the $\dKRH^a$-limit of a Cauchy-weightable net of simple probability valuations.

 \item The coupling Theorem~\ref{thm:coupling} is a form of linear duality theorem, in the style of Kantorovich and Rubinshte\u\i n, for quasi-metric spaces.
 One should pursue this further, since the coupling $\Gamma$ is not known to arise from a probability valuation on $X \times X$ yet.
 That extra effort was done in \cite{Gou-fossacs08b} for symcompact quasi-metric spaces, in their open ball topology.
 Can we relax the assumptions? \end{enumerate}